 The traditional chefs of Uruapan explained to us that simple is best because garlic and lime take away from the fresh taste of the avocados.
 And you know what?
 They’re right.
 Granted, avocados that were picked fresh from your backyard are going to taste pretty damn good, but there was no denying that their recipe totally trumped the typical North American version.

-So here’s to tackling our phobias and embracing new traditions!
+So here’s to embracing new traditions!
 And to of course to the beauty that is the avocado.
 GOD BLESS.Print

 - Prep Time: 5 minutes